Skip to main content

 What Are the Primary Goals of Each Intervention?

-The objectives of these therapeutic approaches are distinct, targeting different layers of the to achieve resolution of symptoms.
+The objectives of these therapeutic approaches are distinct, targeting different layers of the endocrine system to achieve resolution of symptoms.
 Inositol aims to correct a foundational metabolic signaling defect, while traditional hormonal therapies aim to manage or replace the hormones themselves.

 • Inositol Therapy ∞ The primary objective is to improve the body’s sensitivity to its own insulin.
 By enhancing the efficiency of the second messenger pathway, this approach helps reduce the excessive insulin production (hyperinsulinemia) that drives many hormonal symptoms, such as elevated androgens in women with PCOS.
 The hormonal regulation is an effect of restored metabolic function.